 The Niagara Parks Commission is located in Niagara Falls, Ontario Canada.
-The Niagara Parks offers an unparalleled variety of sights and sounds, from the majestic Niagara Falls to theatres, festivals and wineries.
-All the Niagara Parks attractions, like Journey Behind the Falls and the Whirlpool Aero Car, and beautiful gardens like the Botanical Gardens (shown above) are owned and operated by Niagara Parks.
+The Niagara Parks offers an unparalleled variety of sights and sounds, from the majestic Niagara Falls to theatres, festivals and attractions.
+All the Niagara Parks attractions, like Journey Behind the Falls and the Whirlpool Aero Car, and beautiful gardens like the Botanical Gardens are meticulously managed and operated by Niagara Parks staff.
+The Niagara Parks Commission is committed to a vision of Ontario’s Niagara Parks as one that Preserves a rich heritage, Conserves natural wonders, and Inspires people world-wide.
+Founded in 1885, The Niagara Parks Commission is an Operational Enterprise Agency of the Ministry of Tourism, Culture and Sport.
+Its mission is to protect the natural and cultural heritage along the Niagara River for the enjoyment of visitors while maintaining financial self-sufficiency.

 Niagara Parks Welcome Centres

-Welcome Centres are located at key pedestrian entrance points to Queen Victoria Park, the parkland beside the Falls:
+Welcome Centres ( seasonally open in the summer- Table Rock is year round) are located at key pedestrian entrance points to Queen Victoria Park, the parkland beside the Falls:

 - Table Rock Centre (inside the building next to the Horseshoe Falls) on both the upper and lower levels